Nam Shan Estate: Curry sauce squid and barbecue meat

 Solely produced squid sticks and barbecue meat which are made with local recipes are available.

 Dim Sum

-Traditional Chinese dim sum are soldi at mid-night in Nam Shan Estate.
+Traditional Chinese dim sum are sold at mid-night in Nam Shan Estate.

 Chinese restaurants

 Traditional Chinese restaurants could be found in Nam Shan Estate, providing low-priced local food to the neighbourhood.

 Nam Shan Estate and City University of Hong Kong

 Food and shops

 Nam Shan Estate has a nickname called ‘City University’s canteen’ since the old estate is close to the University which is within 10 minutes on feet and many students dine there.
 The amount of snack stores is also one of the reasons why Nam Shan Estate got its nickname.

 Nam Shan Estate is also one of the places where students of City University of Hong Kong purchase stationery for academic purpose since there are few stationery shops available within the area.